 For information on how to obtain list eligibility, visit the State’s Job website (web link).
 For the Standard State Application and instructions, visit the Standard State Application page (linked PDF file).

-Current openings will be posted here as they are available.
+Current openings will be posted here as they become available.

 How to Get a State Job

 To get a job with the State of California, you must complete the exam and application process below.